sptankard/digitalsecuritycurriculum/pages/02.curriculum/05.secure-your-identity/chapter5.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">If on a page with a login or other input field, simply tap the Share icon, then the iPassword icon.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">If on a page with a login or other input field, simply tap the Share icon, then the iPassword icon.
 The app will ask for your master password, then it will fill in the requested information, just as it does on the Mac.</span>
 		       </div>
 		     </div>